tjelvar-olsson/biologists-guide-to-computing/source/data-visualisation.rst

 There are many different ways of visualising data and generating figures.
-A broad distinction can be made between *ad-hoc* methods, usually using graphical user interfaces and button clicking, and methods that can be automated, i.e. methods that can be reproduce the figure without human intervention.
+A broad distinction can be made between *ad-hoc* methods, usually using graphical user interfaces and button clicking, and methods that can be automated, i.e. methods that can reproduce the figure without human intervention.

 The take home message from this chapter is that you should automate the generation of your figures.
-This will save you time when you realize that you need to alter the figures and it will make your research more reproducible.
+This will save you time when you realize that you need to alter the style of all the figures when submitting a manuscript for publication.
+It also will make your research more reproducible.

 There are several tools available for automating the generation of your figures.
 In Python there is the `matplotlib <http://matplotlib.org/>`_